HOW DO I USE & TAKE CARE OF MY WOODENWARE?

 1. Our woodenware is made to be used everyday.
 It will develop a patina over time like a well-loved cutting board.
 With proper care it should last for years.

-2. Woodenware is suitable for both hot and cold foods.
+2. Woodenware is suitable for both hot and cold foods, liquids, and alcohol.

-3. Hand wash your item in warm soapy water, rinse, and dry in a dish rack upside down.
-Do not soak or put in a dishwasher.
+5. Hand wash your item with a soft sponge in hot soapy water, rinse, and dry in a dish rack upside down.
+Do not put in a dishwasher.

-10. Do not use abrasives on lacquered or milk painted surfaces.
+9. Do not use abrasives or metalware on urushi lacquered or milk painted surfaces.

-11. Each wooden item is unique.
-Axe marks, variations in grain, color, and shape are normal signs of a handmade object.
+10. Each wooden item is unique.
+Turning marks, variations in grain, color, and shape are normal signs of a handmade object.

-12. On rare occasions, there can be anomalies in the wood beyond our control.
-Please see below for further information on exchanges or returns.
+11. On rare occasions, there can be anomalies in the wood beyond our control.
+Please see below for further information on replacements or returns.

-1. Please “break in” your cup/mug in order to acclimate it to the humidity of your home environment.
-Once or twice a day rinse the cup inside and out with tap water, then air dry.
-After a few days it should be ready to use for hot/cold liquids.
+1. To acclimate it to the humidity of your home environment, once or twice a day rinse the cup inside and out with tap water, then air dry.
+After a couple days it will be ready to use.

 REPLACEMENTs/RETURNS/exchanges